Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

  - ms-graph
  - msal-react
 urlFragment: ms-identity-javascript-react-tutorial
-description: This sample demonstrates a React single-page application (SPA) that signs-in users with Azure AD and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).
+description: This sample demonstrates a React single-page application that signs-in users with Azure AD and calls the using the Microsoft Authentication Library for React.
 ---
 # React single-page application using MSAL React to sign-in users and call Microsoft Graph API

 * [Overview](#overview)